About Senchasou and Japanese Tea Culture in Matsue (#1)

 You must be interested in trying Japanese tea ceremony in Shimane!

 You can experience traditional Japanese tea ceremony all over Shimane.
 Here are some of the places you can get lessons on making matcha in the traditional manner.
-Certified professionals will gently teach you how to enjoy Japanese tea at home.

 As you can see in the picture above, this is a tea ceremony was opened in our shop where near Matsue Castle.